 Whether it’s a major flood or just an inch of water, flood insurance helps cover the cost of flood damage.
 Just one inch of water in an average-sized home can cost up to $25,000 in damage.
 Most homeowners and renters policies typically do not cover flood damage.

-Bryden and Sullivan and NFIP recommend these hurricane preparedness tips:
+Bryden and Sullivan and NFIP recommend these storm preparedness tips:

 - Know the risk.
 Know what the upcoming hurricane season may bring and how your home(s) may be impacted.